Cooperation and Partnership

 Each reviewer should provide personal and professional information that represents his expertise, including accurate contact information.

-RS Global publisher strongly recommends to our reviewers to follow COPE Ethical Guidelines for Peer Reviewers.
+RS Global publisher strongly recommends to our reviewers follow COPE Ethical Guidelines for Peer Reviewers.

 Conflicts of interest.